clvrai/BicycleGAN-Tensorflow/README.md

 As part of the implementation series of [Joseph Lim's group at USC](http://csail.mit.edu/~lim), our motivation is to accelerate (or sometimes delay) research in the AI community by promoting open-source projects.
 To this end, we implement state-of-the-art research papers, and publicly share them with concise reports.
 Please visit our [group github site](https://github.com/gitlimlab) for other projects.

-This project is implemented by [Youngwoon Lee](https://github.com/youngwoon) and the codes have been reviewed by [Temporary]() before being published.
+This project is implemented by [Youngwoon Lee](https://github.com/youngwoon) and the codes have been reviewed by [Yuan-Hong Liao](https://github.com/andrewliao11) before being published.

 ## Description

 This repo is a [Tensorflow](https://www.tensorflow.org/) implementation of BicycleGAN on Pix2Pix datasets: [Toward Multimodal Image-to-Image Translation](http://papers.nips.cc/paper/6650-toward-multimodal-image-to-image-translation).

 This paper presents a framework addressing the **image-to-image translation** task, where we are interested in converting an image from one domain (e.g., sketch) to another domain (e.g., image).
-While the previous method (pix2pix) cannot generate diverse output, this paper proposes a method that one image (e.g., a sketch of shoes) can be transformed into a set of images (e.g., shoes with different colors).
+While the previous method (pix2pix) cannot generate diverse output, this paper proposes a method that one image (e.g., a sketch of shoes) can be transformed into a set of images (e.g., shoes with different colors/textures).

 The proposed method encourages diverse results by generating output images with noise and then reconstructing noise from the output images.
-The framework consists of two cycles, noise *z* -> output *B'* -> noise *z'* and *B* -> *z'* -> *B'*.
+The framework consists of two cycles, *B* -> *z'* -> *B'* and noise *z* -> output *B'* -> noise *z'*.

 <p align="center">
     <img src="assets/paper-figure.png"/>
 </p>

-The first step is conditional Variational Auto Encoder GAN (cVAE-GAN) which is pix2pix network with noise.
+The first step is the conditional Variational Auto Encoder GAN (cVAE-GAN) whose architecture is similar to pix2pix network with noise.
 In cVAE-GAN, a generator *G* takes an input image *A* (sketch) and a noise *z* and outputs its counterpart in domain *B* (image) with variations.
 However, it was reported that the generator *G* ends up with ignoring the added noise.

 The second part, conditional Latent Regressor GAN (cLR-GAN), enforces the generator to follow the noise *z*.
-An encoder *E* maps visual features (color and texture) of a target image *B* to the latent vector *z'* which is close to an original noise *z*.
+An encoder *E* maps visual features (color and texture) of a generative image *B'* to the latent vector *z'* which is close to an original noise *z*.
 To minimize |*z*-*z'*|, images computed with different noises should be different.
 Therefore, the cLR-GAN can alleviate the issue of mode collapse.
 Moreover, a KL-divergence loss *KL(p(z);N(0;I))* encourages the latent vectors to follow gaussian distribution, so a gaussian noise can be used in testing time.

 ## Dependencies